trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

         can also use the corresponding catalog session property ``<catalog-name>.max_split_size``.
       - ``64MB``
+    * - ``delta.minimum-assigned-split-weight``
+      - A decimal value in the range (0, 1] used as a minimum for weights assigned to each split.
+A low value may improve performance on tables with small files.
+A higher value may improve performance for queries with highly skewed aggregations or joins.
+      - 0.05

 The following table describes :ref:`catalog session properties
 <session-properties-definition>` supported by the Delta Lake connector to